-But social media goes beyond just having a LinkedIn profile- with the advent of online branding; more employers are expecting job candidates to have their own personal online brand and will use what they find online to actively source and vet candidates.
-It is important to ask yourself: “Does my online identity truly represent me as a whole person?” the likely answer is: probably not.
+But social media goes far beyond just having a LinkedIn profile; more employers are expecting job candidates to have their own personal online brand and will use what they find online to actively source and evaluate candidates.
+It is important to ask yourself: “Does my online identity truly represent me as a whole person?”
+The likely answer is: probably not.

-Below are resources to help you build a positive online brand and get noticed on the World Wide Web.
-Remember, you need not employ every medium, but pick and choose the ones that fit best with you and your targeted industry.
+Below are resources to help you build a positive online brand and get noticed for the right reasons.
+Remember, you do not need to employ every medium, but pick and choose the ones that fit best with you and your targeted industry.

 This should be your first stop when beginning to develop your online brand.
-LinkedIn is most recruiters’ first stop when sourcing and vetting job candidates.
-Start building your LinkedIn profile by reading our LinkedIn guide and check out the calendar to find out when the next LinkedIn workshops are.
-Career Development offers LinkedIn 1: Build Your Profile (bring your laptop!), LinkedIn 2: Advanced Networking and LinkedIn 3: Turn Your Profile into a Portfolio.
+LinkedIn is most recruiters’ top choice when sourcing and vetting job candidates.
+Start building your LinkedIn profile by visiting our LinkedIn page.

-Twitter is one of the best ways to build a positive online presence while still showcasing your out-of-work personality.
+Facebook and Twitter are the best ways to build a positive online presence while still showcasing your out-of-work personality.
 Employers hire first for skills and second for personality and fit.
-Be cognizant to tweet about personal endeavors as well as professional interests, you never know what you may have in common with a recruiter.
-Rule of thumb: think twice, tweet once.
+Be cognizant to post and tweet about personal endeavors as well as professional interests; you never know what you may have in common with a recruiter.

 Two of the most popular visual social mediums, Pinterest and Instagram can be used to build your online presence as well as research certain companies.
-Companies like GE and NPR are already utilizing Pinterest to attract candidates and give them an inside look into their company while often showcasing a sense of humor with a human element.
+Companies are already utilizing these sites to attract candidates and give them an inside look into their company while often showcasing a sense of humor with a human element.